Visage (video game): Release

 The developers initially targeted the release date to be in January 2017, in both computers (PC) and virtual reality (VR).
-On September 25, 2018 the developers announced that a demo of Visage would be released on October 2, 2018.
+On September 25, 2018, the developers announced that a demo of Visage would be released on October 2, 2018.
 The demo version for Visage was released on Steam on October 2, 2018, and that it was planned for release on early 2019.
 After a long delay, on February 15, 2020, SadSquare Studio announced that "the main content of Visage is pretty much done", and that they were projecting for a fall 2020 release.
 It was released on October 30, 2020, amidst the COVID-19 pandemic.
 In addition to PC, it was also released on PlayStation 4 and Xbox One.
 It was later released an Enhanced Edition on Xbox Series X and Series S and PlayStation 5 on October 28, 2021.

 Reception

-Visage received "generally positive" reviews on PC, PlayStation 4, and Xbox One, according to review aggregator Metacritic.
-On OpenCritic, it received a "Strong" grade (78%), also aggregating its Xbox Series X, Series S, and PlayStation 5 reviews.
+Visage received "generally favorable" reviews for the Windows, PlayStation 4, and Xbox One versions, according to review aggregator Metacritic.
+On OpenCritic, 78% of critics recommended the game.

-Many critics praised the game's atmosphere, which they described as a perfect execution of the psychological horror genre, providing viewers with a constant and gradual state of anxiety, with the paranormal moments appearing in the climax of that anxiety, not abusing the jump scare device which many horror works tend to do.
+Many critics praised the game's atmosphere, which they described as providing viewers with a constant and gradual state of anxiety.
 Doug Mercer of COGconnected called the game traumatizing and "nightmare-inducing", which gave it a unique style of storytelling, and Daniel Tack of Game Informer wrote that the game may cause real-life anxiety while opening doors or descending stairs.
 Thus, critics expressed guarantee that horror fans will be satisfied with the game, and that players will be interested to replay it.
 Its inspiration from P.T. is said to be apparent, with Eurogamer Italy calling it "the best Silent Hill emulator of the last decade."
 The atmosphere is also credited to the sound design and lighting.
 It was also credited to the music, with the music from Lucy's chapter deemed the best for its gradual rise in tension, creating a rare kind of unsettlement.
 Some critics said that many faint-hearted gamers might not enjoy the game, and the lack of instructions was criticized.
 Lynn called the survival part of the game "underdeveloped", though he noted that the psychological aspect is what matters.